nycrecords/hyrax-ansible/README.md

 This playbook is being tested against CentOS 7, Debian 9, and Ubuntu 18.04.
 A Vagrantfile is available at https://github.com/cu-library/hyrax-ansible-testvagrants.

-`prepare.sh` is a shell script which downloads or complies the necessary executables.
-Run this before running the playbook.

 `install_hyrax_on_localhost.yml` is a test playbook which runs the provided roles against localhost.

 What does production-ready mean?
 A production ready instance of Hyrax should be secure.
 It should be regularly backed-up.
 It should be easy to update.
 Finally, it should have good performance.